What makes a good window, and what makes a great one?

 Wood, aluminum and vinyl are the most common materials for replacement windows.
 Most people choose vinyl for its impressive insulating qualities, easy maintenance and numerous color and style choices, as well as its overall lower cost.
 More vinyl windows are sold for replacement projects than any other type of window.

 Many windows look the same, but they’re definitely not created equal.
 Look for a high-quality vinyl that resists dirt and is easy to clean.
-The hollow vinyl frames can be filled with foam insulation material.
-Also look for quality weather stripping and hardware – make sure they create a very tight seal when the window is closed and locked.
+The hollow vinyl frames and sashes can be filled with foam insulation for better energy efficiency.
+In addition, glass upgrade options featuring Low-E coating and gas-filled dual or triple pane glass can provide the best thermal performance for your home, saving you even more money in energy costs.
+Also look for high performance weather stripping and intruder-resistant locking hardware, as these features ensure a very tight seal when the window is closed and locked.

 Look for multiple panes, argon or krypton gas fillings between panes, and advanced “Low-e” coatings.
 These help let light and beauty in while reducing interior fading and keeping hot or cold weather out.
 It’s also important to check a window’s Solar Heat Gain Coefficient.
 Sunlight brings heat into your home, and depending on the season and where you live, this can either help or hurt your energy bill.